-- Proportionate: regulators should only intervene when necessary, remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 7.3 As per the Gambling Commission's Guidance for local authorities we will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 We have adopted and implemented a risk-based inspection programme, based on: - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - The principles set out in this Statement of Licensing Principles - 7.5 Our main enforcement and compliance role in terms of the Act will be to ensure compliance with the premises licences and other permissions which we authorise.
-The Gambling Commission is the enforcement body for the operating and personal licences.
-It is also worth noting that we will not deal with concerns about manufacture, supply or repair of gaming machines but these concerns will be notified to the Gambling Commission. - 7.6 We will also keep ourselves informed of developments regarding the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities. - 7.7 Bearing in mind the principle of transparency, our Corporate Enforcement Policy is available upon request from the licensing team (see details on page 7) or online at: http://www.selby.gov.uk/enforcement-policy.
+- Proportionate: regulators should only intervene, when necessary, remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem and minimise side effects. - 7.3 As per the Gambling Commission's Guidance for local authorities we will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 We have adopted and implemented a risk-based inspection programme, based on: - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - The principles set out in this Statement of Licensing Principles - We will be guided by complaints from Responsible Authorities and Interested Parties in establishing the level of risk from any premises in the district. - It will investigate complaints about licensed premises where appropriate.
+In the case of valid representation, the Licensing Authority were appropriate will endeavour to seek a resolution through mediation.